Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Factors That Help Year-Round

-- Consistent daily use of the soap
+- Consistent daily use of the soap without skipping

-- Daily sunscreen in all seasons
+- Daily sunscreen in all seasons, not just summer

-- Adjusting moisturizer to the weather
+- Adjusting moisturizer weight to match the weather

 - Staying hydrated from the inside too